itbstudent/WiFi-tracker/README.md

 # WiFi-tracker

-This is a 3rd year students project of [Institute of Technology, Blanchardstown] (itb.ie)
+*This is a 3rd year students project of [Institute of Technology, Blanchardstown] (http://itb.ie)

 *Application with PyQt4 GUI.
 *Collecting wifi management probes and beacons.